-Genre: Singer-Songwriter, Alt-Folk
+- Genre: Singer-Songwriter, Alt-Folk

-Band Members: Sarah Howells
+- Band Members: Sarah Howells

-Location: London, UK
+- Location: London, UK

-Discography: Chocolate Factory Sessions EP (2015) EP1 (2016) EP2 (2016) Like An Island (2018)
+- Discography: Chocolate Factory Sessions EP (2015) EP1 (2016) EP2 (2016) Like An Island (2018)

 - Record Company: Seahorse Music

 Sarah was born in Pembrokeshire but is now London based.
-She was originally part of the excellent band Paper Aeroplanes but is now forging a solo career as a girl and an electric guitar singing fierce and fragile songs.
+She was originally part of the excellent band Paper Aeroplanes but is now forging a solo career as a girl and an electric guitar playing fierce and fragile songs.
 Her music swaying from vulnerable to uncompromising within one verse and chorus.
 Bryde's music is honest and furiously authentic.
-Often compared to the likes of Daughter, Sharon Van Etten, Ben Howard & PJ Harvey.
-Sarah has such a distinctive vocal and the electric guitar sounds gives Bryde a different feel to her Paper Aeroplanes and EDM music.
+Often compared to the likes of Daughter, Sharon Van Etten, Ben Howard & PJ Harvey, Sarah has such a distinctive vocal and the electric guitar sounds gives Bryde a different feel to her Paper Aeroplanes and EDM music.

 Championed by blogs, her music so far has been described as “tender, wiry piece of tear-jerk alt-pop” (The Line of Best Fit ) and played by Huw Stephens on Radio 1, Tom Robinson on 6music, BBC Introducing in London and cited by various blogs as ‘One to Watch’.

 “The song is a showcase of Bryde’s impressive vocal range, although her most exceptional vocal quality lies in her ashy timbre and seemingly uncalculated vibratos.
-It’s these perfect blemishes that imbue her music with a certain convincing vulnerability not normally present in singles from the usual pop titans.” - Earmilk
+It’s these perfect blemishes that imbue her music with a certain convincing vulnerability not normally present in singles from the usual pop titans.”
+(Earmilk)

-“A female soloist gathering a lot of interest …. helping her stand-out amongst a great tide of very good female artists such a Lapsley.” -Never Enough Notes.
+“A female soloist gathering a lot of interest …. helping her stand-out amongst a great tide of very good female artists such a Lapsley.”
+(Never Enough Notes)

-“It bends but does not break, with the insolent sorcery of Sharron Van Etten or PJ Harvey” Les Inrocks
+“It bends but does not break, with the insolent sorcery of Sharron Van Etten or PJ Harvey” (Les Inrocks)

 Single of the week - “[Help Yourself] glides, soaring skyward through its powerful and emotive choruses, headstrong.
 It’s clearly cathartic, but not just aimless and explosive, it is instead guided and direct with a complete conviction in itself.
-A strong but raw vocal performance only enhances the earnest lyrical sentiment.” - Cultured Vultures.
+A strong but raw vocal performance only enhances the earnest lyrical sentiment.”
+(Cultured Vultures)

-“There is so much beauty in Sarah’s voice: the huskiness of Gemma Hayes, lightness of Laura Marling and sensitivity of Jeff Buckley — beauty that is hard to define, which is a big compliment.” - Fresh on the Net
+“There is so much beauty in Sarah’s voice: the huskiness of Gemma Hayes, lightness of Laura Marling and sensitivity of Jeff Buckley — beauty that is hard to define, which is a big compliment.”
+(Fresh on the Net)